Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 in the past, the client SHOULD attempt a single background request to the server that provided the proof.
 A **background request** is a connection attempt that is not initiated by a user and will not carry user request data.
-The client should advertise in its ClientHello only `provisional` tree head types where the rightmost log entry has a timestamp more than `max_behind` milliseconds in the past.
+The client advertises in its ClientHello only `provisional` tree head types where the rightmost log entry has a timestamp more than `max_behind` milliseconds in the past.
 If the connection succeeds, any certificate the server responds with will necessarily provide the information the client needs to purge a previously observed provisional inclusion proof from its state.
-Any additional provisional inclusion proof provided by the server in such a connection SHOULD be disregarded, with the client only updating the stored bearer token and pre-shared key if necessary to resolve another provisional inclusion proof.
+Any additional provisional inclusion proof provided by the server in such a connection SHOULD be disregarded.

 ## Oblivious Third Party